rvillanuevaunger/tweet_map/README.md

 the locations of all the downloaded tweets as well as the overall sentiment for each tweet based on the words used.
-Additionally, visualizations are generated to show the most common words with their corresponding sentiment and a the distribution of words per tweet.
+Additionally, visualizations are generated to show the most common words with their corresponding sentiment and the distribution of words per tweet.
 This interactive application was created for the STAT-613: Data Science course at [American University](https://www.american.edu).